adonisjs/attachment-lite/README.md

 2. The `fromBuffer` static method:

     The `fromBuffer` method creates responsive images from (image) buffers.
 These images buffers can come from any source you prefer as long as they are of type `Buffer`.
 This allows you to create responsive images from outside the HTTP life-cycle.
-The `fromBuffer` method accepts on parameter which must be a `Buffer`.
+The `fromBuffer` method accepts one parameter which must be a `Buffer`.

 The example below shows the use of the `fromFile` static method.